Licensing Act 2003

 - when it is amplified and takes place in the presence of an audience of 200 persons or less and is provided between 8am and 11pm

 The premises must be open for the sale of alcohol during the time that the live music is provided for the exemption/s to take effect.
 Additionally, any condition attached to the Premises Licence relating to live music ceases to have effect in respect of the live music unless we say otherwise on the licence pursuant to a Review Hearing.

 For those premises which are not licensed for alcohol sales, the act states that live music is not regulated entertainment when it is unamplified and takes place between 8am and 11pm.

-Amplified music in non-licensed venues will still require formal authorisation from the council, such as a premises licence or temporary event notice.
+Amplified music in unlicensed venues will still require formal authorisation from us such as a premises licence or temporary event notice.
 The act also removes the need to license entertainment facilities.
 This means dance floors, microphone stands and pianos etc.

 South Lakes best practice guidance (PDF/1MB/37 pages) will help manage your premises responsibly.